Ordering nuclear surplus from Russia and custom crystals from China to perform gamma-ray spectroscopy at home

 Radiation-measuring instruments come in various forms:

-It would be nice to have at least one of each of these instruments.
+I wanted to have at least one of each of these instruments.

 Survey meters are the classic handheld radiation measuring devices.
 Models differ in how the detector attaches (or the detector may be internal), how much control you have over the pulse detection (threshold, high voltage), the quantity displayed (raw counts vs rates), and how rugged they are.

-We’ll start by getting a consumer geiger counter, aiming for a portable device which offers data logging capabilities and easy modification.
+I started by getting a consumer geiger counter, aiming for a portable device which offers data logging capabilities and easy modification.
 The GQ GMC-300E Plus is a popular unit with an active forum documenting successful modifications.

-For external probes, the high-voltage (HV) may be adjusted from 400V to 1500V - this gives us some flexibility, but even more range would be useful.
+For external probes, the high-voltage (HV) may be adjusted from 400V to 1500V - this gives some flexibility, but even more range would be useful.
 The Ludlum Model 12 has a wider HV range (400V to 2500V) and adds an adjustable discriminator (to set a threshold for which pulses should be counted):

 The purpose of a dosimeter is to measure the cumulative absorbed dose of ionizing radiation.
 They are pocket-sized and are affixed to the clothing (usually the chest or torso area) in situations where occupational exposure may occur.
 By measuring the dose in a standardized location, the dosimeter can estimate doses for major organs and different depths in the human body.

-Speaking of being placed directly in the beam of an x-ray, here is what the Model 138 looks when imaged with x-rays:
+Speaking of being placed directly in the beam of an x-ray, here is what the Model 138 looks like when imaged with x-rays:

 They are surprisingly simple: a filament is placed in a tiny air-filled ionization chamber and when X- or gamma-rays ionize the air in the chamber, the filament deflects electrostatically.
 This deflection is visible on a dose-calibrated scale visible through a built-in microscope.